hharryyf/cptraining2021/README.md

 procedure until no vertex can be colored. https://codeforces.com/contest/1471/problem/F

 8. Cleaning (diff=2200, ad-hoc, line sweep)
 The problem is quite stright forward.
-If we look at the piles from left to write we can easily write out an alternative sign equation. https://codeforces.com/problemset/problem/1474/D
+If we look at the piles from left to right we can easily write out an alternative sign equation. https://codeforces.com/problemset/problem/1474/D